Adroiti/docs-for-code-review-tools/Govet-rangeloops.md

-Pattern: Incorrect uses of range loop variables in closures
+Pattern: Incorrect use of range loop variables in closure

 Issue: -